Abhiruchi37/Recommendation-System-for-Retail-Stores/README.md

 # Recommendation-System-for-Retail-Stores
 ## Overview

 The Retail Store Recommendation System is a filtering-based recommendation engine designed to provide personalized product recommendations to users based on their historical preferences and behaviors.
-This system uses the Surprise library with matrix factorization (SVD) to enhance recommendation accuracy.
+This system uses the Surprise library with matrix factorization (SVD) to enhance the recommendation accuracy.

 ## Features